babette-landmesser/recipe-api/readme.md

 ## Pre-requisites
 ### Local database
 - database name: recipe-api
-- import database from sql file: recipe-api.sql
+- import database from sql file: recipe-api_latest.sql.
+The username for login is `samsampleman` and the password is `admin`

 ## Installation
 1. clone repository